 One place I like to look for the best multi tool reviews is on Amazon.

-You might also consider reading additional articles on my multi tool review site.
+You might also consider reading additional articles to find the best multi tool in 2014 for you.